Save Your Scissors! Cut with a Cricut.

 Design for Realism

-This class is focused on incorporating principles of good design and composition into art quilt layouts with the intent of creating a realistic piece of art.
+This lecture is focused on incorporating principles of good design and composition into art quilt layouts with the intent of creating a realistic piece of art.
 Using my own work as examples, I will teach:

 - Basic elements of composition and why they are important (and when to break the rules)